Special Delivery: Programming with Mailbox Types (Extended Version): Introduction

 The {\langname} program has a similar structure to the Erlang example with $\mkwd{client}$, \mkwd{emptyFuture} and \mkwd{fullFuture} functions, and the mailbox types are similar to those in the mailbox calculus specification.
 There are, however, some differences compared with the Erlang future.
 The first is that in {\langname} mailboxes are first-class: we create a new mailbox with $\mbnew$, and receive from it using the $\calcwd{guard}$ expression.
 A \calcwd{guard} acts on a mailbox and may contain several guards: $\free{\tma}$ frees the mailbox if there are no other references to it and evaluates $\tma$; and $\receive{m}{\seq{x}}{\var{y}}{\tma}$ retrieves a message with tag $\msgtag{m}$ from the mailbox, binding its payloads to $\seq{x}$ and re-binding the mailbox variable (with an updated type) to $\var{y}$ in continuation $\tma$.
 There is also $\fail$ denoting that a mailbox is in an invalid state, but the type system ensures that this guard is never evaluated.
 In the above code, $\sugarfree{\var{self}}$ is syntactic sugar (see~\secref{sec:declarative}).

 {\langname} has all of the characteristics of a programming language, unlike the mailbox calculus.
 Static and dynamic terms are distinguished, \ie, we \emph{do not} need to write name restrictions with dynamic names known \emph{a priori}. {\langname} provides $\calcwd{let}$-bindings, which enable full sequential composition along with nested evaluation contexts; and we have data types and return types.
-Crucially \emph{all of the concurrency errors described earlier result in a type error}, i.e. protocol violations, unexpected messages, forgotten replies, and self-deadlocks are all detected statically.
+Crucially \emph{all of the concurrency errors described earlier result in a type error}: protocol violations, unexpected messages, and forgotten replies.